Jass-TheAnalyst/Employee-Data-Analysis-using-SQL/README.md

   <ol>
   <li>What is breakdown between the male and female employees working in the company each year, starting from 1990?</li>
   <li>What is the number of male managers to the number of female managers from different departments for each year, starting from 1990?</li>
-  <li>What is the number of male managers to the number of female managers from different departments for each year, starting from 1990?</li>
+  <li>What is the average salary of female versus male employees in the entire company until year 2002?
+Need to filter out by departments.</li>
   <li>What is the athe average male and female salary per department within a certain salary range?</li>
   </ol>